CarlottaSeal/LuminaGI/README.md

 ## Implementation Notes

 **Importance Sampling**
-Each screen probe samples 64 ray directions via a joint PDF combining a BRDF term (cosine-weighted Lambertian) and a lighting PDF derived from the previous frame's radiance history.
-The two terms are weighted equally (0.5/0.5).
+Each screen probe casts 64 rays on a fixed octahedral 8x8 direction grid; the importance information is encoded as a per-direction PDF rather than used to draw the directions.
+Two PDFs are computed per probe and stored as L1 SH (4 coeff/channel): the **BRDF PDF** is the analytic SH projection of a clamped cosine lobe (Zonal Harmonics, A0=pi, A1=2pi/3), and the **lighting PDF** is built by reprojecting 32 Fibonacci hemisphere samples into the previous frame and SH-projecting cosine-weighted prev-frame luminance.
+The two are combined per-direction via the **MIS power heuristic (beta=2)**: `combinedPDF = (brdfPdf^3 + lightingPdf^3) / (brdfPdf^2 + lightingPdf^2)`.
 This reduces variance compared to uniform hemisphere sampling without requiring hardware ray tracing.

 **Bilateral Filtering**
 The spatial filter uses a 4-neighbor cross pattern with bilateral weights: